thaipham98/Daily-Suggestion/README.md

 ### Caveats
 The project can be improved given more time, for examples in some areas like:
 - Robustness: More extensive testing and design to bring more OOP or other design patterns (MVC) to increase robustness and maintenance ease.
 - Scalability: Currently, the application is simple with a few options for making a profile of an user.
+More options and features may be developed in the future.